cseanburns/journal-issues/manuscript.md

-Literature is discovered today largely through general and specialized search engines, bibliographic databases, and social media.
+Literature is discovered today largely through general and specialized search engines, bibliographic databases, and social media [@BBQSSXP9#burns13].
-Few people, it seems, discover new research by perusing the table of contents, which, again, are themselves ordered by when articles are ready to publish, and not ordered thematically.
+Few people, it seems, discover new research by perusing the table of contents, which again, are themselves ordered by when articles are ready to publish, and not ordered thematically.
 Although websites exist that collate articles by topic, there is no reason for journals to continue the practice of creating tables of contents.
+It is a fundamentally poor way to collect and organize information, especially for journals that are completely digital.

 Instead, digital journals can create and curate exhibitions and collections.
+They can become true digital libraries.
+Digital libraries have the advantage of offering multiple ways to organize and classify the works in their collections, and this creates opportunities to forge and design web interfaces that match those collections [@HKNRR9KR#pomerantz07].
-Articles can be assigned to multiple exhibitions and collections based on their main and secondary topics.
+For example, articles can be assigned to multiple exhibitions and collections based on their main and secondary topics.
-By changing this practice,
+By changing to this practice,
 journals could increase search engine discoverability and foster browsing and perusal.
+Browsing and perusal have long been just as important parts of information retrieval as information search has been [@ADY7ARVY#bush45h; @R3I5GWL2#lesk12].

-In short, journal websites could function as true digital libraries instead of mimicking hard copy journal issues.
+In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues.
-The digital era offers better ways to bundle articles than simply by when they are ready to publish.
-Journal issues bundle articles largely when they are ready to publish.
-Unless they are special issues on a topic, journal issues are not bundled based on a theme.
-The digital era offers us the ability to create true digital libraries instead of volumes and issues.
-Digital libraries could bundle articles by theme, could create exhibits of journal articles.
-Just as librarians are able to assign multiple subject headings, and thereby access points, to works, journal articles could be placed in multiple exhibits, thereby increasing the number of access points and discovery.
+Just as librarians may assign multiple subject headings, and thereby access points, to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery.
 This becomes a matter of curation rather than simple bundling based on a first-in, first-out print based model.

-IN THE PRINT ERA, A SCIENTIST'S OUTPUT WAS OFFICE ORIENTED (SEE HEALY ON THIS).

-IN THE DIGITAL ERA, A SCIENTIST IS CONNECTED, IS ONLINE, CONDUCTS THEIR WORK ONLINE, INTERACTS WITH OTHERS ONLINE, AND SO FORTH. tHE DIGITAL ERA IS FRIENDLY TO THE SCIENTIST'S WORKFLOW. aLSO, RECOGNIZE THAT THERE ARE LIMITATIONS WITH THIS, SOCIAL, ECONOMIC, ETC

-SCIENCE COMMUNICATION IN THE DIGITAL REALM CAN ENCOMPASS THAT ENTIRE WORKFLOW AND NOT ONLY THE PRIMARY OUTPUT -- THE SCIENTIFIC PAPER.

-- highlighting the scientific workflow enables us to query the fundamentals of science
-- this is evident in the open science movement and offers the ability to test fundamental assumptions about science, scientific reproducibility, and scientific replication (relatively) small sample statistics is a good example

-THERE ARE EFFORTS UNDERWAY TO CAPTURE MORE OF THAT WORKFLOW, AND THESE EFFORTS VARY BY DISCIPLINE

-BUT REGARDLESS OF THE SPECIFIC EFFORTS, MOST JOURNALS STILL EXIST AS SILOS TO THESE WORKFLOWS.

-POINT: BUT ALSO, SCIENTIFIC WORKFLOWS HAVE CHANGED
-IN THE DIGITAL ERA, AND JOURNALS
-HAVE BEEN SLOW TO RECOGNIZE AND INCORPORATE THESE WORKFLOWS INTO THEIR PUBLISHING IN WAYS THAT DO
-NOT MIMIC SCIENTIFIC WORKFLOWS IN THE PRINT ERA.

-1. Goal additional: publish HTML only.
-Include an ability to print to PDF or a print-focused CSS style sheet.
-Stop publishing tables as images.
-The data should be parsable by software.

-2. Goal additional: make information extractable generally by software.
-   The paper itself should be a source of data (for computer programs) and not just a source of information (for people).

-Goal: for scholarly publishing to become fully digital, it needs to be proactive.
-It needs to focus on design and research based on scholarly publishing, including bibliometrics, information retrieval, information seeking, access, etc. It needs to stop being reactive.
-It needs to stop acting as if it was born from a print age.
-It needs to act as if was born digital.

-Goal revised: get rid of issue based publishing (although there are a number of other things to do

-HOWEVER, THE DIGITAL REALM OFFERS AFFORDANCES THAT COULD BENEFIT SCIENCE COMMUNICATION.

-- Web paradigm A) Introduction of PloS One in 2003
-  - Most journals today are still bound by the print paradigm
-  - PloS One and later megajournals have been able to free themselves of that paradigm a) articles are published as they become ready b) move from a journal centric publication model to a article centric publication model
-    c) talk about table B) Web paradigm also frees journals to experiment with different parts of the scientific process
-  - open peer review a) pit two theoretical frameworks against each other:
-           - assumption: science "conceived of as a system of communication" (Merton)
-           - social constructivism (fuzzy authorship) versus the normative view of science (strong authorship but communism)
-           - fuzzy versus strong authorship raises epistemological issues about author contributions b) better view of the scientific workflow
-  - blogging, and other social computing activities, as a certified part scientific communication process
-  - dissemination of pre-prints to subject and institutional repositories
-  - dissemination of code to code repositories and managers, such as GitHub
-  - dissemination of supplementary and non-textual artifacts, such as on Figshare
-  - collaborative and open view editing of scientific manuscripts
-    - better view has enabled better tracking
-      - the first instinct was to track for impact (e.g., altmetrics)
-      - but the better view has the potential to offer increased insight into knowledge creation and management d) additional implications include:
-      - decentralization of scholarly power (controlled study paper—Merton effect; information retrieval) e) better view should enable better codification of knowledge required to conduct science
-      - with increased access to how people do science, there should be increased access to documenting the scientific workflow

-THESE AFFORDANCES BEGIN NOT WITH THE OUTPUT, E.G., THE JOURNAL ARTICLE, AS MOST PUBLISHERS HAVE FOCUSED ON, BUT WITH THE ENTIRE SCIENTIFIC WORKFLOW.

-IN THE PRINT ERA, A SCIENTIST'S WORKFLOW WAS PREDOMINANTLY CAPTURED IN THE FINAL OUTPUT, THE SCIENTIFIC PAPER (OF COURSE, POSTERS, TALKS, ETC EXISTED, BUT STILL, THE OUTPUT WAS LIMITED).

-ERGO, WE MIGHT CONCLUDE, THAT JOURNALS, A PRODUCT OF THE PRINT ERA, AS MOST CONTINUE TO EXIST TODAY, ARE THEMSELVES OBSOLETE.

-THE FUTURE OF SCIENTIFIC PUBLISHING COULD BE BASED ON PORTFOLIOS AND DIGITAL LIBRARIES.
-WHEN I FIRST HEARD OF PLOS ONE AND PEERJ, I THOUGHT THAT WAS WHERE SUCH PUBLISHERS WERE HEADED, BUT MORE CAN BE DONE.

-- Publishing:
-  - publish as-ready instead of by issue or volume; the acceptance rate could be redefined and possible raised since it would no longer be based on the budget a journal has to publish in print (stop publishing in print); could increase the speed of publication
-  - by detaching from printing, no longer desk rejecting by word count or length of paper
-- Paper:
-  - make HTML only
-  - make paper a source of data
-  - tables should be HTML tables and not images of tables
-  - statistical information should be extractable programmatically
-- Emded metadata in HTML; use semantic HTML5
-- Paper as unit should be archivable; should be self-contained
-  - no part of the published web page that a paper is on should rely on other technologies to display; everything needed to display the page should be on the single page
-- Relationship with preprint archives?
-Follow chain of providence?
-For example, in my PLOS ONE article, there's no connection, even though I remember the process stating there would be, to the PLOS ONE article and the prepint on bioArxiv.

-THE FUTURE OF SCIENTIFIC PUBLISHING FROM THE SCIENTIST'S PERSPECTIVE, A SERIES OF TOOLS THAT DO ONE THING AND DO ONE THING WELL.

-THESE TOOLS COULD ACT AS PIPES THAT REDIRECT OUTPUT, AUTOMATICALLY, TO OTHER TOOLS FOR VARIOUS SORTS OF PROCESSING.

-Things to take advantage of the digital:

-categorize these:

-- no multiple publishing dates
-- HTML primacy
-- the ability to extra data from articles,
-    - including references
-    - tables
-    - figures/plots
-    - text
-    - statistics

-make the article a true data source. not just a source for reading, but a source that is machine readable

-- semantic data in each article
-    - html semantic
-    - linked data semantic

-- don't require Microsoft Word
-    - allow multiple formats if formats have standards that are open

-- allow greater interoperability
-    - copyright prevents lots of interoperability

-EACH OUTPUT ALONG THE WAY WOULD HAVE A PERSISTENT IDENTIFIER AND COULD BE OPEN (AT SOME POINT WHEN READY).

-THE 'FINAL' PRODUCT COULD BE A FINAL WRITE-UP OR PRESENTATION INSTEAD OF A 'PAPER' (WHAT ELSE RINGS OF THE PRINT REALM MORE THAN THE WORD 'PAPER' FOR AN ARTICLE).

-The Journal as a Digital Library

-GET RID OF ARTICLES.
-CREATE PIPELINES.
-ALL PARTS OF THE WORKFLOW CAN BECOME INTERCONNECTED.

-SUCH A SYSTEM WOULD BE TRULY KNOWLEDGE PRODUCING.
+Even for journals that still need to print hard copy, it is still possible for them to give primacy to a digital workflow rather than a print workflow.

+We might conclude that many journals, as products of the print era or as adopters of print workflows, as most continue to exist today, are themselves obsolete.
+The future of scientific publishing could be based on curating and creating digital libraries of scientific and other scholarly output.
+Other improvements can be made, too.
+Articles themselves can be re-evaluated.
+Many journals to this day publish tables as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction.
+Journals could develop better relationships with pre-print archives and establish a chain of providence that links pre-prints to their peer-reviewed outputs.
+Other outputs could be more obviously connected to journal articles, such as data journals and computational notebooks [@LU43KXNS#perkel18].
+Acceptance rates could become a thing of the past since space, theoretically, is unlimited, as the journal *eLife* is exploring [@DJH4SHN5#else22].

+In summary,
+journals could start imagining themselves as part of the larger scholarly web, which itself was designed to be interconnected, instead of designing their sites as silos that consider the journal article as the final, definitive, end product.
+Current scholarly publishing is woefully outdated and remains loyal to print era workflows and processes.
+By embracing the digital,
+we can multiple publishing dates, give primacy to HTML output, make articles sources of data
+(machine readable) and
+not simply sources for reading, create greater interoperability, eliminate the requirement to submit manuscripts as word processing files [@LBXUS5ZD#healy19].
+With these and other improvements, such a system would be truly knowledge producing.

 # Conclusion

+Science depends on a communication system, and the current communication system is largely based on the internet and the web.
+Despite that, much of scholarly publishing continues to function as if it were still the print era.
+This is evident in the way journals continue to publish, for example, by bundling articles into journal issues.
+A host of problems arises from this that impacts what journals publish, how metrics are calculated, how acceptance rates became prestige markers, and how information is organized and retrieved.

+I offered several solutions to improve the way science and scholarship is published.
+My goal is to foster discussion since actual solutions depend on the needs of the community and not on the desiderata of any specific individual.
+However, I do believe that my main solution, re-conceiving the journal as a digital library, is more aligned with what the internet and the web affords and that continuing to apply print era workflows and practices to scholarly publishing is harmful.

+In the end, solutions must be rational, evidence-based, and solved collectively.
+The internet and the web have been disruptive, and the transition to digital publishing has been slow and left to individual entities to make progress.
+The rush to publish may leave us un-reflective on our practices, and I sincerely believe that we should be always asking ourselves some basic questions:
 What best serves scholarly communication?
 Or the dissemination of scholarly output?
 Does our current system support what is best?
 How does 'what is best?' vary by discipline?

-There are two problems with the current system.
-First, it just happened.
-That is, it was not designed.
-There was no evidence to support how it developed.
-It was simply based on existing technologies and workflows for communicating information.
-Second, the way it happened was shaped by the affordances of the technology of the time, which were print-based affordances.

 When digital publishing became available, the affordances offered by print could be copied over to the online system because an online system can encompass and include print-based affordances.
-But digital publishing can afford much more, and it is a result of our lack of collective imagination to adopt these new affordances as well as institutional pressures, like tenure and grant funding, and self-interest, like number of papers published and number of citations received and number of "high impact" journals to publish in, and market forces, that do not incentive journal publishers to adopt what's best for science, to keep doing the same thing we did in the 19th and 20th centuries.
+But digital publishing can afford much more, and it is a result of our lack of collective imagination to adopt these new affordances as well as institutional pressures, like tenure and grant funding, and self-interest, like number of papers published, number of citations received, and number of "high impact" journals to publish in, and market forces, that do not incentive journal publishers to adopt what's best for science, to keep doing the same thing we did in the 19th and 20th centuries.